 About The Author

-I launched The Physique Athlete in 2020 with the goal of creating an information hub for first-time competitors that delivers credible tools and vetted resources in one place.
+The Physique Athlete was launched with the goal of creating an information hub for first-time competitors that delivers credible tools and vetted resources in one place.

 About The Book